An Optimal Polar Expedition Vessel for Small-Scale Exploration

 The 75-foot ice-strengthened sailing vessel S/V Australis is a sturdy, seasoned veteran of polar waters and our base for nearly two weeks of in-depth exploration along the Antarctic Peninsula and its islands.
 Based in the Southern Hemisphere, Australis is a steel-hulled, fully rigged motor sailor powered by a 180hp Gardner engine that can attain a speed of 8+ knots.
 Carrying a full range of safety, operational and navigational equipment, Australis is also equipped with two Zodiac tenders that provide access to remote coastal areas that larger vessels cannot reach.

 The interior of the Australis is cozy yet comfortable, providing an experience reminiscent of earlier expeditions while maintaining modern-day creature comforts.
 Four cabins accommodate a maximum of seven passengers and one NHA Expedition Leader.
-(Ship crew members have their own berths below.)
 There is one bathroom that is shared by all guests.
+(Ship crew members have their own berths and bathroom.)
 Guests can relax in the saloon, equipped with TV, DVD, VCR and CD player.
 A generous table seats guests comfortably.
 The well-equipped galley features a cooktop, oven, microwave, toaster, double sink with hot and cold running water, and three full-sized fridge/freezers.
 Our crew members are our hosts and provide hearty and tasty meals throughout our journey.
 The vessel has 240-volt electricity throughout.
 On deck, the large outdoor cockpit area has a removable sun shade, and there is a barbecue on the aft deck.
 A crow's nest with ladder access offers 360-views and fantastic wildlife viewing.

 Important Information on Rooming Configuration